ArloL/terraform-github/README.md

 ## Adding a new repository

 1. Add it to `variables.tf`
-2. Add it to `terraform-state-import-all.sh`
-3. Execute `./terraform-state-import-repository.sh ${name}` once
+2. Execute `terraform-state-import.sh`
-4. Execute `terraform plan` and see if the changes make sense
+3. Execute `terraform plan` and see if the changes make sense
-5. Execute `terraform apply` and check if the changes make sense
+4. Execute `terraform apply` and check if the changes make sense
-6. Enter *yes* if they do
+5. Enter *yes* if they do

 # Secrets

+These are the secrets you need:

 * homebrew-tap-livecheck
     * Fine-grained token